The birth chart represents the human psyche, your own personal makeup, your own personal perception and story.

 A chart contains a wallop of information, so much that, whatever you imagine we can see in the chart, triple that.
 This is the reason why if you look at the reviews of my Astrology class, students who thought they had a good grasp of their chart realize within the first week that, in fact, they did not.

-- Moon: Your emotional conditioning, your childhood, your nurturing model, your primary caregiver and the types of emotional reactions, triggers, needs you have as well as your relationship to them
+- Moon: Your emotional conditioning, your childhood, your nurturing model, your primary caregiver and the types of emotional reactions, triggers, and needs you have as well as your relationship with them.

 - Mars: Your drive, your desires, the way you go about what you want in life and how you relate to your own anger and selfish needs.